 Master of Environmental Management (MEM) Degree

-In addition to the school-wide prerequisites in Calculus and Statistics, which are required for all concentrations, the following concentrations within the MEM degree require (and/or recommend) additional prerequisite coursework.
-Although students must complete required prerequisites, completion of recommended courses is left up to the student’s discretion.
+In addition to the school-wide prerequisites in calculus and statistics, which are required for all Concentrations, the following Concentrations within the MEM degree require (and/or recommend) additional prerequisite coursework.

 • Ecotoxicology and Environmental Health Concentration: One semester of college Chemistry is required; Organic Chemistry and Principles of Ecology are both recommended.